Custer's Last Fight

-Custer's Last Fight (also known as Custer's Last Raid) is a 1912 American silent short Western film.
+Custer's Last Fight (also known as Custer's Last Raid) is a 1912 American silent Western short film.
 It is the first film about George Armstrong Custer and his final stand at the Battle of the Little Bighorn.
 Francis Ford, the older brother of director John Ford, directed the two-reel short and also starred in the title role.
 It was shot principally in "Inceville" at Santa Ynez Canyon in Pacific Palisades, California.

 The film was re-released in 1925 and 1933.